86Box/docs/settings/display.rst

 Video
 -----

 Video card to emulate.
 This box only lists cards supported by the machine's expansion buses.
-On machines equipped with an onboard video chip, the *Internal* option enables the onboard video.
+On machines equipped with an on-board video chip, the *Internal* option enables the on-board video.

 The *Configure* button opens a new window with settings specific to the selected video card, such as the amount of video memory.